malipek/esp8266_utility_meter_mon/SOLUTION.md

 ![Screenshot of the scope view with pulse at the RC integrator output](https://raw.githubusercontent.com/malipek/esp8266_utility_meter_mon/master/assets/RC_integrator_output.png)

 Output from RC integrator is passed directly to the gate of 2N7000 N-MOSFET.
-Normally, GS voltage is around and above VCC, and MOSFET is saturated.
-Small current flows across R5 and the DOut is shorted to the ground.
+Normally, GS's voltage is around VCC, and the MOSFET is saturated.
+Small current flows across the R5 and the DOut is shorted to the ground.
+Positive spikes of input signal above the VCC (on comparator's rising edge) don't change that state.

-During spike to ground, MOSFET goes to cut-off state, and VOut is pulled up to VCC level, as it's shown on the scope.
+During spikes to the ground on input (comparator's falling edge), the MOSFET goes to cut-off state, and DOut is pulled up to VCC level, as it's shown on the scope.

 ![schematics of sensor based on LM393 comparator, integrator and inverter with scope connection points at DOut integrator](https://raw.githubusercontent.com/malipek/esp8266_utility_meter_mon/master/assets/LM393_integrator_inverter_scope.png)